 Amendment 64, which was passed by Colorado voters in 2012, allows adults 21 years of age or older to consume or possess up to one ounce of marijuana and requires the state to establish a regulatory structure for the retail marijuana industry.
 Amendment 64 also requires the state legislature to enact an excise tax on retail marijuana with the first $40 million per year dedicated to fund public school construction.

-In 2013, Colorado voters approved Proposition AA, which allows the state to levy up to a 15 percent excise tax on unprocessed retail marijuana as well as up to a 15 percent retail sales tax on retail marijuana.1 In addition to the these taxes, both retail and medical marijuana are subject to the 2.9 percent state sales tax, which applies to the retail sale of most goods and services.
-Proposition BB, which was approved by voters in 2015, is a voter-approved revenue change, exempting the 10 percent retail and 15 percent excise tax from the spending limits of TABOR.
-The 2.9 percent sales tax on both retail and medical marijuana sales is subject to TABOR’s limits.
+In 2013, Colorado voters approved Proposition AA, which allows the state to levy up to a 15 percent excise tax on unprocessed retail marijuana as well as up to a 15 percent retail sales tax on retail marijuana.1 Medical marijuana is subject to the 2.9 percent state sales tax, which applies to the retail sale of most goods and services.
+As voter-approved revenue, the 10 percent retail and 15 percent excise tax is exempt from the spending limits of TABOR.
+The 2.9 percent sales tax is subject to TABOR’s limits.

-Medical marijuana is subject to the 2.9 percent state sales tax, which is applied to most purchases of tangible personal property in the state while retail marijuana is exempt.5 Additionally, beginning July 1, 2017, retail marijuana is subject to a 10 percent sales tax, levied on retail sales, and a 15 percent excise tax, levied on the first transfer of marijuana from a wholesaler to a processor or retailer.
+Medical marijuana is subject to the 2.9 percent state sales tax, which is applied to most purchases of tangible personal property in the state while retail marijuana is exempt.5 Retail marijuana is subject to a 15 percent sales tax, levied on retail sales, and a 15 percent excise tax, levied on the first transfer of marijuana from a wholesaler to a processor or retailer.

 Via the Old Age Pension Fund, marijuana tax revenue is allocated to the General Fund.2 From the General Fund, revenue from the marijuana retail sales tax and excise tax are distributed differently.

 Ten percent of the revenue from the 15 percent tax on marijuana retail sales is allocated to local governments and apportioned according to the percentage of marijuana retail sales occurring within city and county boundaries.
-The remaining 90 percent is allocated as follows.
-Revenue in the Marijuana Tax Cash Fund is required to be spent the year after it is collected and used for health care, health education, substance abuse prevention and treatment programs, and law enforcement.3
+The remaining 90 percent is allocated as follows:

 - 71.85% to the Marijuana Tax Cash Fund;